geromahony/da2018-prog-script-project/README.md

 ```
 The data was imported with named columns for the sepal lengths/widths, petal lengths/widths and Iris species class.

-The first thing to do with the data is a basic analysis where the max, min, median(50th percentile) and sandard deviation are requested.
+The first thing to do with the data is a basic analysis where descriptive statistics are generated that summarize the central tendency, dispersion and shape of a dataset’s distribution.
 This is easily facillitated with the _Pandas_ module as folows:
 ```python
 print(iris_data.describe(percentiles=[0.5]))
 ```